heptarch/heptarch.github.io/drafts/demon.md

 "entanglement" corpuscules per cubic metre.
-If I pulse to Chancery Lane from each colloid chamber, a few times a day, one year and $T \approx 500 \text{K}$ should be sufficient to furnish the dæmon.
+If I pulse to Chancery Lane from each colloid chamber, a few times a day, one year and $T \approx 500 \text{K}$ should be sufficient to supply the dæmon's needs.
 (Consult Foster and Grant about raising temperature.)
 But what happens once entropy is delivered?
 <br>
 </font>